swissmanu/mse-thesis/content/content.md

 1. Integrates with an IDE
 2. Requires minimal to no additional learning effort for its users

 Imperative debuggers provide log points, a utility to print a log statement once the program execution processes as a specific statement in the source code.
 I adopted this established concept and transferred it to the world of RP with RxJS: An *operator log point*, enabled for a specific operator in an Observables `pipe` shows in realtime when related operator emits relevant events.
-I did a PoC implementation in an extension to Microsoft Visual Studio Code (vscode).
+I did a PoC implementation in an extension for vscode.
 To verify that the PoC solves the problem of manual code modifications in order to debug RxJS programs, I used a cognitive walkthrough [@Wharton_Rieman_Clayton_Polson_1994] ([Appendix @sec:paper-2-supplementary]).
 Further, I created a user journey comparing the debugging workflow with and without the PoC debugging extension (see [Appendix @sec:user-journey]).

 Using the two inspection methods, I could verify that operator log points fulfill the requirements stated at the beginning of this section.
 In addition, the cognitive walkthrough further revealed several usability issues as documented in [Appendix @sec:paper-2-supplementary].
 These results provided valuable input for the upcoming Prototype phase.